chriskearney/eyeballs/README.md

 A motion detection application built in Java, designed to run primarily on the Raspberry Pi, but also supports Mac OS X, Linux and Windows.
 It runs "headless" with a built-in HTTP server to view motion events.

 ##Building
 Download this version of [bridj-0.7-20140918.jar](https://github.com/chriskearney/eyeballs/blob/master/bridj-0.7-20140918.jar) that properly supports the ARM architecture (Raspberry Pi Support).
 You will then need to install the jar file into your local Maven repository.
+Also, Java 8 is needed to compile successfully.

 ```
 $ wget https://github.com/chriskearney/eyeballs/blob/master/bridj-0.7-20140918.jar